KENTUCKY MEAT SHOWER: A Documented Sample Found Is From An Animal’s Lung!

 OVERVIEW

-In 1876, a half-bushel of bloody chopped animal organs rained down from a clear blue sky onto a woman and her ten-year-old grandson as they worked about their farm.
-In a panic, the two ran from the gooey downpour into the farmhouse, slammed the door, and hid.
-Soon after, curious residents from the nearby town came to view the gore-draped landscape, which also worked as a chum-slick to attract the local press.
-The unexplainable celestial event quickly spread nationally, reported by newspapers from New York to San Francisco.
-Headlines named the Kentucky Meat Shower event, pinpointing where it happened and reinforcing the state’s less-known moniker “a dark and bloody ground.”
+On a sunny morning in 1876, a half-bushel of bloody chopped internal organs fell from the sky onto a woman and her ten-year-old grandson as they worked in a yard near their farmhouse.
+Panicked, the two ran from the gooey downpour into the house, slammed the door, and hid.
+Soon after, curious neighbors came to view the gore-draped landscape, which also worked as a chum slick, bringing in the local press.
+Word of the uncanny celestial event quickly spread nationally, reported by newspapers from New York to San Francisco.
+The headlines named the event the Kentucky Meat Shower, further reinforcing the state’s foreboding Civil War moniker, “a dark and bloody ground.”

-Curiosity seekers collected and examined fragments of what fell on the Bath County farm.
-A few samples were sent to knowledgeable and respected persons for further study, hoping their expertise could illuminate what the stuff was and solve the mystery.
-Others picked pieces up, sniffed, chewed, and spat them out, while one, near hysteric, claimed his left arm had been paralyzed after touching it.
-Journalists visited the scene, cross-examining witnesses and interviewing a spectrum of locals – from chemists, hunters, and an unquestionable expert on lumps of meat, the town’s butcher – how could such strangeness occur?
-Other sleuths crawled library shelves, searching for similar historical occurrences or prophecies to conjure what guiding hand could be behind the sanguine dump.
+Curiosity seekers collected and examined fragments of what fell on the Crouches’ Bath County farm.
+A few samples were sent to knowledgeable and respected individuals for further study, hoping their expertise would illuminate the true nature of the material and provide an explanation that resolves the mystery.
+A few bold neighbors tested the unknown substance at the site, picking up pieces, sniffing, chewing, and inevitably spitting them out.
+The New York Herald reported that one amateur sleuth was brought to the brink of hysteria.
+He claimed his left arm became paralyzed after touching a piece, and it hung by his side, immobile, for an hour.
+The journalists visiting the scene cross-examined witnesses and a spectrum of locals—from chemists, hunters, and other unquestionable experts on lumps of meat, such as the town’s butcher—how could such strangeness occur?
+Others, not inspecting the scene themselves, crawled through library shelves, searching for similar historical occurrences or prophecies that could shed light on which guiding hand might have directed the sanguine dump.

-The first two experts to publish their analysis of what fell on the farm in the press surmised “everyone was wrong”; it was not meat at all.
-One reported the specimen they had been given for examination to be globs of reproductive spawn popped off by amorous frogs.
-The other emphatically declared the specimens were not animal-related at all, but a primitive type of plant life biologists classify as algae.
+The first experts to publish their analysis of samples of what fell on the farm surmised in the press that “everyone was wrong”; it was not meat at all.
+One reported the specimen they examined to be globs of reproductive spawn having been chucked to the breeze by amorous frogs.
+Another emphatically declared the specimens were not animal-related at all, but a primitive type of plant life classified by biologists as algae.

-The following webpage documents the discovery of a microscope slide found preserving a slice of the meat that fell on a Kentucky farm in 1876, the process of its authentication, and the chain of individuals, or chain of evidence, handling the specimen that brought it to a New York exhibit.
+The following webpage documents the modern-day discovery of a microscope slide that preserves a piece of meat that fell on the Crouchs’ Kentucky farm in 1876.
+It documents the process of the specimen’s authentication and depicts the chain of individuals (chain of evidence) handling the specimen, bringing it to a New York collection and exhibit.

 THE FULL STORY